 Have you ever wondered who has completed the most parkruns, or who has the most volunteer credits?
 You’re about to meet Darren Wood and Nicki Clark!

-Some might be surprised to learn that neither parkrunner was at the first parkrun event back in 2004.
+Some might be surprised to learn that neither parkrunner was at the first ever parkrun event back in 2004.
 But ever since Darren and Nicki started, they have never looked back.
 Here’s why.

 I wasn’t at the first ever parkrun, but I was at the second event.
 Now, 18 years later, I’m on 826 parkruns and counting at almost 80 different locations, as well as over 520 volunteer credits.
 I also became co event director for my local Edenbrook Country parkrun.